Armed homeowner captures suspected burglar near his Fort Worth home, police say

 Partrol officers responded to the burglary call about 3:30 a.m. in the 3400 block of Paint Trail.

-A 25-year-old woman called 911 and reported that someone had broken into her father’s truck, but her father armed with a weapon had the suspect.
+A 25-year-old woman called 911 and reported that someone had broken into her father’s truck, but her father was armed with a weapon and stopped the suspect.

 Comments